Scheduly-io/scheduler_documentation/source/index.html.md

 Attribute | Description
 --------- | -----------
 trigger_at | Timestamp in milliseconds from UNIX epoch format.
 The schedule will be sent back to you at this exact time. payload | Optional Json object that will be sent back to you when the schedule triggers.
+You can put the user_id, for example, in order to retrieve the entity when you get the schedule back.

 ### Response Attributes